Frequently Asked Questions

 Q: How can I learn more about the research capabilities and how to gain access to the Experimental Facilities?

-A: Each facility hosts workshops to provide prospective users with the knowledge of a facility's capabilities and discuss details toward developing research proposals, such as to the NSF Engineering for Natural Hazards Program(opens a new window).
+A: Each facility hosts workshops to provide prospective users with the knowledge of a facility's capabilities and discuss details toward developing research proposals, such as to the NSF Engineering for Natural Hazards Program.

 Citing DesignSafe